Durgaprasad9346/oci-kubernetes-deployment-architecture/README.md

 └── Worker Node 2
 └── Web Application Pod (NGINX)

-This design enables external users to access applications securely while allowing Kubernetes to manage application scaling and availability.
+This design provides scalability, high availability, and simplified traffic management for containerized applications.

 ---

 ## Components Used

-This implementation references the following technologies:
+The following technologies are used in this implementation:

-* **Oracle Cloud Infrastructure (OCI)** – Cloud platform providing networking and compute resources
+**Oracle Cloud Infrastructure (OCI)**
+Provides the underlying cloud infrastructure including networking and load balancing.

-* **Oracle Kubernetes Engine (OKE)** – Managed Kubernetes service used to host containerized workloads
+**Oracle Kubernetes Engine (OKE)**
+Managed Kubernetes service used to run containerized workloads.

-* **Kubernetes Deployment** – Defines and manages application pods
+**Kubernetes Deployment**
-* **Kubernetes Service (LoadBalancer type)** – Exposes the application externally through OCI load balancing
+Defines the desired state of the web application pods and ensures that the required number of replicas are running.

+**Kubernetes Service (ClusterIP)**
+Provides internal communication within the cluster and exposes the application to the ingress controller.

+**Ingress Controller**
+Handles external HTTP/HTTPS traffic and routes it to the appropriate Kubernetes service.

-* **NGINX Container Image** – Example web application used for demonstration
+**NGINX Container Image**
+Used as a simple web application for demonstration purposes.

 ---

 ## Repository Structure

 architecture/
-Contains architecture diagrams describing the deployment model.
+Contains architecture diagrams that illustrate the deployment model.

 kubernetes-manifests/
-Contains Kubernetes YAML files used to deploy and expose the web application.
+Contains Kubernetes YAML manifests used to deploy and expose the application.

 README.md
-Project documentation describing architecture, deployment workflow, and learning outcomes.
+Project documentation describing the architecture and deployment workflow.

 ---

+## Kubernetes Resources Included

+### Deployment

+The deployment creates multiple replicas of an NGINX web application pod.
+Kubernetes ensures that the defined number of replicas are always running.

+File:
+kubernetes-manifests/deployment.yaml

+---

+### Service

+The service exposes the application internally within the cluster.
+The ingress controller forwards traffic to this service.

+File:
+kubernetes-manifests/service.yaml

+Service Type:
+ClusterIP

+---

+### Ingress

+The ingress resource routes external HTTP traffic to the application service.

+File:
+kubernetes-manifests/ingress.yaml

+Ingress allows applications running in the cluster to be accessed using a domain name or external endpoint.

+---

-## Deployment Workflow
+## Deployment Steps

-A typical deployment workflow for deploying an application on Oracle Kubernetes Engine includes the following steps:

-1. Provision an Oracle Kubernetes Engine (OKE) cluster in OCI.
-2. Configure kubectl access to communicate with the cluster.
+Apply the Kubernetes manifests to deploy the application.

-3. Deploy application resources using Kubernetes manifests.
+Deploy the application pods:
-4. Expose the application externally using a Kubernetes Service of type LoadBalancer.
-5. Verify that the application is accessible through the load balancer endpoint.

-Example commands:

 kubectl apply -f kubernetes-manifests/deployment.yaml

+Create the internal service:

 kubectl apply -f kubernetes-manifests/service.yaml

-Verify application resources:
+Create the ingress resource:

+kubectl apply -f kubernetes-manifests/ingress.yaml

+---

+## Verification

+Check whether the pods are running:

 kubectl get pods

+Verify the service:

 kubectl get svc

-Once deployed, the service will provision an OCI load balancer that allows external users to access the application.
+Check ingress configuration:

+kubectl get ingress

+Once the ingress and load balancer are provisioned, the application can be accessed through the external endpoint.

 ---